 Let’s take a look:

-In Japan however, Pokémon has it’s on channel (TV Tokyo) and a regular viewing each Sunday.
-This is something that’s happened year upon year and wouldn’t be unusual to think the majority of people living in Japan knew of this arrangement even if they didn’t watch it themselves.
+In Japan, however, Pokémon has its own channel (TV Tokyo) and a regular viewing each Sunday.
+This is something that’s happened year after year and wouldn’t be unusual to think the majority of people living in Japan knew of this arrangement even if they didn’t watch it themselves.

 Japan loves cute, and it loves anime.

-Whilst in many western countries Anime may fall under a ‘Childish’ or ‘Nerdy’ sub culture, in Japan it’s far more accepted and consumed on a regular basis.
-You’ll find a lot of advertising, whether on or off TV, uses anime because they know it’s a way to get through to their target audience.
+Whilst in many western countries Anime may fall under a ‘Childish’ or ‘Nerdy’ subculture, in Japan, it’s far more accepted and consumed on a regular basis.
+You’ll find a lot of advertising, whether on or off the TV, uses anime because they know it’s a way to get through to their target audience.

 Japan also loves all things cute and sometimes completely strange.
-Next time you’re in Japan flick on the TV and I challenge you not to come across a game show where people are running up oiled stair or making absolute fools of themselves.
+Next time you’re in Japan, flick on the TV and you may just come across a game show where people are running up oiled stairs or making absolute fools of themselves.
 That’s still not considered “normal” tv, but game shows can definitely get weird.

 The point is, Pokémon in western countries may seem slightly ‘taboo’ or have a heavy childish emphasis on it.
 But in Japan it’s just another program (With a massive following, however!)